Fakhruddin Ali Ahmed: Ordinances and Constitutional Amendments

-In January 1976, President’s rule was declared in Tamil Nadu after Ahmed by ordinance dismissed its government, headed by Chief Minister M. Karunanidhi, and dissolved the state’s legislative assembly.
+In January 1976, President's rule was declared in Tamil Nadu after Ahmed dismissed its government, headed by Chief Minister M. Karunanidhi, and dissolved the state's legislative assembly.
 By two ordinances issued in March 1976, the responsibility of maintaining government accounts were taken away from the Comptroller and Auditor General of India and vested with the accounts offices of individual government departments, while making the Comptroller and Auditor General responsible for the audit of these accounts.
 In June 1976, an ordinance extended by a year the validity of provisions allowing the government to detain any person for up to one year without disclosing the grounds for detention to the detainee under the Maintenance of Internal Security Act.
-In December 1976 the Forty-second Constitutional Amendment Bill received President Ahmed's assent.
-The bill passed by both houses of Parliament in November amended as many as 53 articles of the Constitution and the Preamble, besides introducing a new section containing the Fundamental Duties of citizens.
-Furthermore, it sought to severely circumscribe the powers of the Supreme Court, to transfer several responsibilities hitherto entrusted with the state governments to the Central government thus weakening India's federal structure and extended the tenure of the Lok Sabha to six years.
+In December 1976, the Forty-second Constitutional Amendment Bill received President Ahmed's assent.
+The bill, passed by both houses of Parliament in November, amended as many as 59 articles of the Constitution and the Preamble, besides introducing a new section containing the Fundamental Duties of citizens.
+Furthermore, it sought to severely circumscribe the powers of the Supreme Court, transferred several responsibilities hitherto entrusted with the state governments to the Central government, and extended the tenure of the Lok Sabha to six years.